-We have audited the internal financial controls over financial reporting of GCMCOMMODITY & DERIVATIVES LIMITED ("the Company") as of 31 March 2019 inconjunction with our audit of the financial statements of the Company for the year endedon that date.
+We have audited the internal financial controls over financial reporting of GCMCommodity & Derivatives Limited (the Company) as of March 31 2021 inconjunction with our audit of the standalone financial statements of the Company for theyear ended on that date.

 Management's Responsibility for Internal Financial Controls

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (theGuidance Note) issued by the Institute of Chartered Accountants of India(ICAI).
 These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence tocompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act 2013.